avokrado/energy-insights/README.md

 # Energy Insights

-A simple app to view energy consumption insights.
+A simple app to view energy consumption insights and manage your devices.

 ## How to run